getpopper/popper/README.md

 In [@dolfi_model_2014], the authors introduce a "paper model" of reproducible research.
-We are generalizing this by introducing binary reproducibility (docker images) and experiment orchestration (ansible).
+We are generalizing this by introducing binary reproducibility (docker images) and experiment re-execution (ansible/docker).